Admiral-Fish/RNGWriteups/Gen 8/Egg Generation.md

-# Background Info

-This writeup will be split into two sections.
-One section will be about how the generation of the seed occurs and why this doesn't allow for any type of RNG abuse(retail or emu).
-The second section will detail how an egg is generated from the egg seed.

 # Seed generation
 The RNG for egg generation is [xoroshiro128+](http://prng.di.unimi.it/xoroshiro128plus.c).
 The very short details of this RNG is that it keeps an internal state of 2 64bit numbers.
 The 2nd number is a constant number of 0x82A2B175229D6A5B.
 The 1st number is a little more interesting.